SovaSniper/tutorials/ethereum/OptimismPortal.md

 ## Conclusion

-The `OptimismPortal` contract plays a crucial role in the Optimism network, providing the necessary infrastructure for secure and efficient cross-domain communication between L1 and L2.
+The `OptimismPortal` contract plays a crucial role in the Ethereum network, providing the necessary infrastructure for secure and efficient cross-domain communication between L1 and L2.
 Developers and users should be aware of its functions, constants, and security considerations for optimal utilization.